Kehlani: In politics

 Kehlani expressed solidarity with Palestine during the Gaza war.
-In Instagram posts, they voiced disapproval for celebrities who have chosen to remain silent on the matter, implying that they prioritize their personal business endeavors over addressing a pressing humanitarian crisis.
+In Instagram posts, they voiced disapproval for celebrities who have chosen to remain silent on the matter, implying that those celebrities prioritize their personal business endeavors over addressing a pressing humanitarian crisis.
 They were a principal signer of the October 2023 open letter, Artists Against Apartheid.

 In November 2023, Kehlani signed an open letter calling for a ceasefire and an end to the Israeli blockade of the Gaza Strip.
 On May 27, 2024, Kehlani voiced their criticism on Instagram, this time directed specifically at fellow musicians for remaining silent about the Gaza–Israel conflict in Palestine.
 They further demonstrated their support for Gaza in the “Next 2 U” music video, which opens up with a poem by a Palestinian American writer and has a Palestinian flag in the background of the entire video.

 In April 2025, Kehlani's scheduled performance at Cornell University's annual Slope Day was canceled by university president Michael Kotlikoff over their support for Palestine.
 Kotlikoff claimed that Kehlani had "espoused antisemitic, anti-Israel sentiments in performances, videos, and on social media."
 In response, they responded on Instagram saying, "I am not antisemitic, nor anti-Jew.
 I am anti-genocide, I am anti the actions of the Israeli government, I am anti an extermination of an entire people, I am anti the bombing of innocent children, men, women—that’s what I’m anti."

 In May 2025, another scheduled Kehlani concert in New York was canceled after pressure from New York City mayor Eric Adams citing "security concerns."
 The free concert had been scheduled to take place on June 26 at SummerStage as part of Pride events taking place in the city, but was canceled after first deputy mayor Randy Mastro sent a letter to event organizers threatening to revoke their license and refer the matter to police to investigate if the event was a "risk to public safety."
 The event was canceled in the midst of ongoing backlash against Kehlani's pro-Palestine views.